 Our primary business is to own oil and product tankers and we employ a chartering strategy that seeks to capture upside opportunities in the tanker spot market while using fixed-rate time charters to reduce downside risks.
-During 2015, we expanded our service offerings to our customers through the purchase of our ship-to-ship transfer business that provides full service lightering as well as lightering support services and consultancy and LNG terminal management services.
-This acquisition, which is adjacent to our core competencies, along with our existing conventional tanker commercial management and technical management operations, is expected to improve our ability to manage the cyclicality of the tanker market through the less volatile cash flows generated by these business areas.
+We also have an STS transfer business that provides full service lightering as well as lightering support services and consultancy and LNG terminal management services.
+This business is adjacent to our core competencies, along with our existing tanker commercial management and technical management operations, we believe it improves our ability to manage the cyclicality of the tanker market through the less volatile cash flows generated by these business areas.
 Historically, the tanker industry has experienced volatility in profitability due to changes in the supply of, and demand for, tanker capacity.
 Tanker supply and demand are each influenced by several factors beyond our control.
+In early 2020, we entered into an agreement to sell the non-U.S. portion of our STS business and our LNG terminal management business, as described below.